wp-plugins/bigboss-cpt-post-widget/readme.txt

 1. Some feature
 1. Another feature
-1. Something else about the plugin
+1. I just try add more option add into this plugin , after complate I will update this plugin

 Unordered list: